e74000/runesetter/README.md

 # Runesetter

 A very simple TUI program for generating character sets.
+This was written for a GPU that I am helping build as a project at college.

+The files this program produces is a 2kb binary file broken up into chunks of 8bytes.
+The output should be able to be directly put onto the character ROM.

 ## How to use: